qir-alliance/pyqir/docs/development-guide/building.md

 - `cargo test`: Build and run the Rust cdylib tests
 - `cargo test --release`: Build and run the Rust cdylib tests in release mode

-[Tox](https://tox.readthedocs.io/) can be used as well:

-Two targets are available for tox:

-- `python -m tox -e test`
-- Runs the python tests in an isolated environment
-- `python -m tox -e pack`
-- Packages all wheels in an isolated environment

 ### Environment Variables

 For those directly consuming `qirlib`, refer to the